 Prior to his career in the U.S. Attorney’s Office, Ryan practiced at a large international law firm, where he served clients engaged in complex commercial litigation.
 He also represented clients in white collar antitrust matters before the U.S. Department of Justice, the European Union, and various regulatory agencies worldwide, as well as in follow-on multidistrict class action litigation.

 Since returning to private practice, he has represented companies and individuals before the U.S. Department of Justice, various state attorneys general, the Securities and Exchange Commission, and the Commodity Futures Trading Commission, in cases involving securities fraud, criminal antitrust, corporate embezzlement and theft, medicare fraud and anti-kickback, bid-rigging, and public corruption.
-He has defended Fortune 500 companies in national class action litigations, and serves as outside general counsel to leading healthcare and start-up technology companies.
+He has defended Fortune 500 companies in national class action litigations and serves as outside general counsel to leading healthcare and start-up technology companies, including blockchain and cryptocurrency companies.

 Ryan also helps lead the Firm's higher education practice by representing colleges and universities in Title IX litigation and, using trauma-informed investigative techniques, serving as an external investigator for educational institutions in various internal investigations.